una-language/una-language/readme.md

 ## Common knowledge

 What is software development?
-Basically, any software can be represented like this:
+Basically, any software can be represented just like an algorithm that turns input data to output data:
 ```
                ------------
 Input Data -> |  Algorithm | -> Output Data
                ------------
 ```
-So any software is just an algorithm that turns input data to output data.
-That's all

 But what is data?
 Generally, we use only a few types of data: numbers, strings, booleans, lists and maps.
 All other types of data can be represented as combination of these basic types.
-[Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) in theory and <a href="https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)">John McCarthy</a> in practice proved that all types of data can be represented as list but only sith deal in absolutes
+[Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) in theory and <a href="https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)">John McCarthy</a> in practice proved that all types of data can be represented as list but this is only for the brave

+But what is an algorithm?
+Algorithm is simply a mapping function from input data to output data.
+This function can consist of other small functions and these functions can also consist of smaller functions and so on.
+Thus software development is just creating a mapping function from one data state to another.

 ### Application order